The Annual Young Artists Competition in Organ Performance

 The competition is an innovative outreach program designed to inspire young musicians to strive for the highest level of artistry in organ performance, and offers the opportunity to perform publicly for a live audience in a welcoming and supportive atmosphere.
 The competition is open to any pre-college organ student in the United States.

-Following the competition Mr. Cowan will present a masterclass.
+Following the competition will be a masterclass.
 This is also open to the public, and competitors are warmly encouraged (though not required) to participate.

 Final Round: